SpecificGuy/egg-simulator/README.md

 Chart showing how must RACA are spent each day.

 ## Configuration ##
+---
 ![Configuration view](https://github.com/SpecificGuy/egg-simulator/blob/main/docs/Configuration.png?raw=true)*Configuration panel with default values.*

 The configuration panel let the user parametrize the simulation as he intend to do.
-It is divided by 4 main sections:
+It is divided by 4 main sections plus a Simulation button on the bottom of the screen:

-1. ### Starting Account State ###
+### Starting Account State ###
+---
 As the section suggest, this section must be populated by the user providing the actual state of his account.
 This configuration is used by the simulation as the first simulated day.